 The Charlotte County SPCA is a small volunteer non-profit.
 We work hard to find homes for stray and homeless animals in our little corner of New Brunswick.
 We receive no government or other types of funding, and run solely on donations and fundraising we do ourselves.
 We are a registered charity with Revenue Canada, which means that all donations over $10 are tax deductible.
 Reg'd No.: 88180 2029 RR0001

 LOST DOG OR CAT?

 Please contact both Mike Shannon at 466-5031 and the NBSPCA at 1-877-722-1522.
 They are responsible for picking up dogs running at large in Charlotte County.
 Mike Shannon is also contracted by the town of St. Stephen to pick up unidentified cats.
 If you have lost a dog or cat, your first call should be to them.
 You should also contact vet clinics in our area (St. Stephen and St. George) - sometimes an animal can be injured and picked up by someone passing by and brought to a vet clinic further away than you would think your animal could travel.
 Feel free to contact us and/or check our Facebook Page here.

 HOW TO ADOPT

 Adopting a pet is a long term commitment.
-Dogs live 8-12 years while cats can live an average of 15-20 years.
+Dogs live 8-12 or more years while cats can live an average of 15-20 years.
 During the time you own a pet, you may change jobs, move, get married or divorced, or have children.
 Don't let one of these events cause you to abandon or give away a pet.
 Pets become extremely attached to their owners and deserve to be treated with kindness and respect.
 Avoid hurting and causing undue stress to a helpless animal.
 Before you adopt, please seriously consider the long-term commitment involved.